About Diedre & Are Those Your Kids

 About My Family

 My husband and I have been married for 7 years, and we dated for 3.
-He was born and raised in the south, but traveled the world with his parents as a child.
+He was born and raised in south Georgia but traveled the world with his parents as a child.

 We don’t live on a farm, but we do try to eat clean & organic as much as possible.
-Raising our own pigs & chickens makes the task a little easier!
+Raising our own pig & chickens makes the task a little easier!

 Join me on this journey I call life as a mother.
 When you subscribe to my blog, every week you’ll hear how I challenge my negative and positive experiences & give advice to other multiracial/multicultural families on how to handle it all.